nancologist/ReactNative/README.md

 ___

 ## 1.14.
 Running the App on an iOS Simulator
+!ONLY POSSIBLE ON MACOS!

+1. Install Xcode
+2. Go to Xcode "Prefernces"
+3. Go to "Locations" tab and mace sure you have the Command Line Tools installed.
+4. Go to Menu > "Xcode" > "Open Dev Too" > "Simulator" > it opens an iOS device
+5. go to Expo dev tool and click on "run ios simulator"
+6. Now you see the app we created on the iOS Virtual Device!
+___

 ## 1.15.
 Course Outline
 ## 1.16.
 How to get the Most out of This Course
 ## 1.17.
 Useful Resources & Links